Birrellc/project-eternity-ms2/assets/testing/testing.md

 ### HTML

 - I ran my index.html code through [W3C HTML Validator](https://validator.w3.org)
-- And recieved 8 errors/warnings [Error's Image](https://github.com/Birrellc/Eternity-MS2/tree/master/assets/images/testing-images/html-validator-final-before.png/)
+- And received 8 errors/warnings [Error's Image](https://github.com/Birrellc/Eternity-MS2/tree/master/assets/images/testing-images/html-validator-final-before.png/)
 - 1 by 1 each error has been located and corrected and the results now display 0 errors / warnings [Error's Fixed Image](https://github.com/Birrellc/Eternity-MS2/tree/master/assets/images/testing-images/html-validator-final-after.png/)
 - Using the preview feature of my IDE i have found that the corrected code has caused an issue with the position of my "hr" element for my contact page which will now have to be adjusted via CSS.
 - Forms - All have are validated with the _required_ feature to stop submission without key information e.g - Email Address or Name / Which has been tested.
 - Buttons - All work correctly - Tested by clicking each button on the website.
-- Map - Clicked Map was able to move view around, zoom in and out & also able to view larger map on google and get directions.
+- Map - Clicked Map was able to move view around, zoom in and out & also able to view larger map on Google and get directions.
 - Social Media Links - I clicked each link individually which opened a new browser tab to the correct targeted addresses for each link.

 ### CSS

 - I ran my code through [Auto Prefixer CSS](https://autoprefixer.github.io) to make sure my CSS has all the correct vendor prefixes.
-- I ran my styles.css code through [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and recieved no errors.
+- I ran my styles.css code through [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and received no errors.
 - I applied a red border to all my elements to check for any overflow issues & there are none.

 ### JAVASCRIPT